Placar Linhas Aéreas

 Placar Linhas Aéreas is a Brazilian non-scheduled passenger and cargo airline, founded in 2022 and headquartered in São Paulo, Brazil.
 It received its first plane and began operations in 2023, focusing on transporting football teams to play local matches in Brazil and also in other countries in South America.

 History

 Establishment

-Placar Linhas Aéreas was founded on October 5, 2022, by Brazilian billionaires Jose Roberto Lamacchia and Leila Mejdalani Pereira, his wife, the fourth richest woman in Brazil in Forbes' The World's Billionaires ranking.
+Placar Linhas Aéreas was founded on October 5, 2022, by José Roberto Lamacchia and Leila Mejdalani Pereira, his wife, the fourth richest woman in Brazil in Forbes' The World's Billionaires ranking, and president of the Sociedade Esportiva Palmeiras Football Club.
 The business couple owns Crefisa, one of the largest personal credit companies founded in 1964.

 Background

 Pereira is best known for being, since 2021, the president of Sociedade Esportiva Palmeiras, a professional football team in the Campeonato Brasileiro Série A, becoming the first woman to hold this position in the team's history and at the top of the Brazilian football league system.
 And it was precisely because she headed a football team that, thinking about Palmeiras' travel logistics and the setbacks the team faced, that Pereira decided to create an airline not only to serve her own team, but to offer other football teams another option to travel to matches in Brazil and South America.

 On January 30, 2023, during a meeting of the Palmeiras' Deliberative Council, Leila informed the team's advisors that she bought the first plane for Placar Linhas Aéreas, an Embraer E-Jet E2, which would be available to transport the players and the entire Palmeiras technical team to matches.
 The announcement generated questions from fans and other members of the team's council who oppose her presidency, mainly about the costs of the plane and the financial viability of its operation, with Leila clarifying to the press that the plane is hers and that Palmeiras I wouldn't pay to use it.